 Transactions can have a burst size of up to 256 data beats.
 However, many destinations can only accept 16 beats or single data beats.
 The iPort accepts the number of beats from the initiator and measures out the data beat counts and data widths to satisfy the needs of the block attached to the ePort.

 The interconnect switch passes the QoS signals along with the transaction request.
 It does not use the QoS signals to determine routing or priority.
-Priority for a master reaching a slave is on a first-come, first-serve basis.
+Priority for a transaction reaching a destination is on a first-come, first-serve basis.

 When a problem has been detected in a transaction, its poison signal is asserted.
 The poison signal propagates to the destination.
 For example, the interconnect poisons a transaction when an access is blocked by a protection unit or a parity error is detected.
 In some cases, the iPort receives a transaction that is already poisoned.
 The interconnect can signal this with an interrupt and allow it to propagate through to the ePort and out the switch.